sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation.md

 We will now randomly give you a description of a state machine.
 In the following exercises, you will:

-* Draw the state machine, using the UML notation
+* Draw the state machine
 * Derive a transition tree
 * Explore sneaky paths